 11 Iam navibus cinis incidebat, quo propius accederent, calidior et densior; iam pumices etiam nigrique et ambusti et fracti igne lapides; iam vadum subitum ruinaque montis litora obstantia.
 Cunctatus paulum an retro flecteret, mox gubernatori ut ita faceret monenti ‘Fortes’ inquit ‘fortuna iuvat: Pomponianum pete.’

-11 Now ash was falling on the ships, hotter and heavier the nearer they approached; now stones, even blackened, burnt, and broken by fire; now unexpected shallows, and the collapse of the mountain as a blockage upon the shoreline.
+11 Now ash was falling on the ships, hotter and heavier the nearer they approached; then pumice-stones, and even stones, blackened, burnt, and broken by fire; then unexpected shallows, and the collapse of the mountain as a blockage upon the shoreline.
 Having hesitated a bit about whether he should turn back, he soon said to the helmsman, who was advising that he do just that: “Fortune favors the brave: head for Pomponianus.”

-Younger Pliny builds a sense of immediate adventure with repetition of a key word three times: iam, meaning “now”.
-It is a play-by-play that increases the danger with each phrase (this is called tricolon crescens): first ash (even that gets more hazardous the closer they get); then stone that is itself three times transformed (blackened, burnt, broken); then the fall of the mountain and perhaps the subsidence of the sea that has turned navigable sea into impassable shallows.
+Younger Pliny builds a sense of immediate adventure with repetition of a key word three times: iam, (basic meaning: “now”).
+It is a play-by-play that increases the danger with each phrase (this is called tricolon crescens): first ash (even that gets more hazardous the closer they get); then light and relatively harmless pumice; then proper stone that is itself three times transformed (blackened, burnt, broken); then the fall of the mountain and perhaps the subsidence of the sea that has turned navigable sea into impassable shallows.
 (The Latin is tricky: ruina ['collapse'] may be nominative–in parallel with cinis, pumices, lapides, and vadum–, agreeing with a rare form of obstantia as a substantive [a 'hinderance' or 'obstruction'] perhaps preserving some participial force from its verbal origin (obsto) that acts upon litora ['shoreline'] as an object.
 But one could also see ruina as ablative of means, and litora obstantia in the nominative plural: ‘and due to the collapse of the mountain, the shoreline blocking [the way]‘.
 Neither is an entirely satisfactory syntactical explanation.)

 Elder Pliny is stuck offshore, unable to discharge the duty of rescuing those along the beach–the obstacles are too great, and getting worse.
 At this point, Younger Pliny has the Elder pause before the ferocity of nature; his hero cannot decide what to do, and we pause with him, wondering.
 The helmsman manning the steering oars tells him to turn back–we want him both to go on (and be the hero) and also to veer off (and save himself); we ourselves cannot decide how we want Elder Pliny to play his role.
 Younger Pliny has it both ways.
 His uncle steers south, away from immediate threat, to a shore that is accessible (at Stabiae), where he can attempt to rescue at least someone (his friend Pomponianus).
 His daring is underscored by uttering a timeworn proverb about the bold making their own luck, a version echoing statements in both the comic playwright Terence and the epic poet Vergil: Fortes fortuna iuvat.
 Fortune favors the brave.